Working With Vulnerable People (ACT)

-The Act defines a vulnerable person as a person who is:
+Section 7 of the Act defines a vulnerable person as a person who is:

-- under the age of 18 years; or
+- under the age of 18; or

-- an adult who is experiencing some form of disadvantage and engages in a regulated activity or a service designed for persons with their particular disadvantage.
+- an adult who is experiencing some form of disadvantage and engages in a regulated activity or with a service designed for persons with their particular disadvantage.

 - activities regulated under the Children and Young People Act 2008;

-- babysitting or nanny services;
+- childcare services;

-- counselling and child support services;
+- child education services;

-- services to assist or support victims of crime.
+- services that support victims of crime;

 It is an offence to work with vulnerable people in a regulated activity if you are not registered.

-The assessment looks at:
+A risk assessment looks at: